Szczepp/Szczepp/README.md

 # Szczepan Kowalik

-#### I'm an IT specialist, currently studying   *'Information Technology and Econometrics: Apps in the business'*  at  University of Gdańsk
+#### I'm an IT specialist, currently studying   *'Information Technology and Econometrics: Apps in the business'*  at  University of Gdańsk.